Exact expression for the Berry connection in the projection gauge: Non-Abelian connection in the projection gauge

-Equation \eqref{eq:phi_dphi_final} is the desired single-$k$ expression for the projected-state matrix element entering Eq.~\eqref{eq:Atilde_key_identity}.
-Together with the Sylvester solution \eqs{sylv}{parmu_O}, it provides a fully local construction of the projection-gauge connection $\tilde{\mathcal{A}}_\mu(\mathbf{k})$.
+Together with the Sylvester solution \eqs{sylv}{parmu_O}, \eq{phi_dphi_final} provides a fully local construction of the projection-gauge Berry connection $\tilde{\mathcal{A}}_\mu(\mathbf{k})$ in terms of single-$k$ quantities.
 Substituting, we find

-Equation \eqref{eq:tildeA_final} completes the construction of the projection-gauge Berry connection in terms of single-$k$ quantities.
-All dependence on derivatives of Bloch eigenstates has been eliminated in favor of the overlap matrices between Bloch eigenstates and trial orbitals, position matrix elements involving the trial orbitals, and a Kubo-like interband term that depends only on the occupied and empty projectors.
-This expression is exact at a given $k$ and---as long as the occupied subspace is smooth and the projection is well-conditioned---yields a well-defined and numerically stable non-Abelian connection without recourse to finite-difference schemes or overlaps between neighboring $k$ points.
+All dependence on $k$-derivatives has been eliminated in favor of the overlap matrices between Bloch eigenstates and trial orbitals, position matrix elements involving the trial orbitals, and a Kubo-like interband term that depends only on the occupied and empty projectors.
+As long as the occupied subspace is smooth and the projection is well-conditioned, this expression yields a well-defined and numerically stable non-Abelian connection without recourse to finite-difference schemes or overlaps between neighboring $k$ points.

+We note that the present derivation is specific to the projection gauge, in which the gauge-defining states have an explicit closed-form dependence on $k$.
+For a gauge that incorporates additional numerical rotations---such as those arising from maximal localization or disentanglement---the Berry connection acquires a term $iU^\dagger \partial_\mu U$ whose closed-form evaluation is not accessible, since the unitary $U(k)$ is determined iteratively.
+It is possible to modify our approach to incorporate disentanglement without maximal localization, provided the isolated states of interest are included in the frozen energy window.
+However, for the isolated band manifolds on which the Berry connection is defined, disentanglement is unnecessary, and projection-only Wannierization is already well suited when the trial orbitals span the target space adequately.

+In a first-principles setting, this same projection-gauge Berry connection would represent the ``external" contribution if computed from the projection matrices provided by \textsc{Wannier90}, for example.
+In this context, the sum over the unoccupied manifold can be avoided by iteratively solving the Sternheimer equation, which is a standard step in implementations of density-functional perturbation theory (DFPT).
+Here, the computational load, one linear-system solve per occupied band per Cartesian direction, is the same as that for a standard DFPT evaluation of the dielectric tensor ~\cite{Baroni1987, Gonze1995, Gonze1997, baroni2001}.
+In a tight-binding or Wannier-interpolated setting, the Hilbert space is finite-dimensional, and the sum over empty states in Eq.~(\ref{eq:Vmu_def_here}) is finite and exact.